arshdeep4909/web-hosting/README.md

 - used a grid and then previous classes such as buttons
 - used media querries to make a lot of subtle changes

+Collapsible

+- creating the footer slider which shows the content on clicking -used javascript to add a class
+- and then in our style sheet we defined the visibility when that particular class was present .